aman15012/AcademicPortal/README.md

 # AcademicPortal
-This a java app for answering academic queries on the student database.
+This a java app for answering academic queries on the student databases.